 All employees and students of the Bern University of Applied Sciences (BFH) have free access to all the electronic information resources we offer via the BFH campus network.
 External users can also benefit from free access to the resources offered by the Bern University for Applied Sciences when using public computer work stations in the various departmental libraries.

-Members of the Bern University for Applied Sciences also have the option to obtain remote access from outside our campuses via VPN (Virtual Private Network) client.
+Members of the Bern University for Applied Sciences also have the option to obtain remote access from outside our campuses via VPN (Virtual Private Network) client or Shibboleth resp.
+SWITCHaai.
 You need to use your BFH Login information for this purpose.

-In case of difficulties using remote access, please use this checklist to troubleshoot:
+In case of difficulties using remote access via VPN, please use this checklist to troubleshoot:

 - Check your VPN connection.
 If you have technical questions, please contact the BFH IT-Services.